uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Synonyms: dependent variable.

     Supervised learning
-        :term:`Training` process with a :term:`dataset` containing information of dependencies between :term:`features<Feature>` and :term:`responses<Response>`.
+        :term:`Training` process with a :term:`dataset` containing information on dependencies between :term:`features<Feature>` and :term:`responses<Response>`.
         The goal is to get a :term:`model` of dependencies between input :term:`feature vector` and :term:`responses<Response>`.